NKSP Language

 { This is a comment. }

-You cannot only use this to leave some human readable explanations here and there, you might also use such curly braces to quickly disable parts of your scripts for a moment, i.e. when debugging certain things.
+You cannot only use this to leave some human readable explanations here and there, you might also use such curly braces to quickly disable parts of your scripts for a moment, e.g. when debugging certain things.

 - on init